redhat-developer/odo/docs/website/docs/user-guides/advanced/connecting-a-service.md

 </details>

-This response is expected because we have not yet exposed the connection information to our cluster environment and hence have failed to connect to the MongoDB service.
+The error is expected as we have not yet exposed the connection information to our cluster environment.

 ### Connect the application to the MongoDB service
-Let's now connect our application to the MongoDB service with `odo add binding`.
+Connect the application to the MongoDB service with `odo add binding`.

-From a new terminal, run the following command that will add necessary data to devfile.yaml:
+From a new terminal, run the following command that will add necessary data to `devfile.yaml`:
 ```shell
 odo add binding \
   --service mongodb-instance/PerconaServerMongoDB \